fubar2/toolfactory-galaxy-server/README.md

 This Appliance has been configured to weaken some of Galaxy's strict job-runner isolation features so it can install and test tools conveniently.
 It is safe to run on a private Linux laptop or workstation.

 **Running it on any server accessible from the public internet exposes it to potential miscreants.
-This is discouraged unless you fully understand the risks**.
+This is strongly discouraged**.

-Although Galaxy's job execution security is very good, allowing potentially hostile users to build and then immediately run their own tools exposes any production server to unwelcome security risk.
+Although Galaxy's job execution security is very tight and safe, allowing potentially hostile users to build and then immediately run their own tools exposes any production server to unwelcome security risk.

-It runs as a set of Docker containers, so it is secured to that extent from the host system.
+The Appliance runs as a set of Docker containers, so it is secured to that extent from the host system.
 ToolFactory and other related source code is included in this repository for the curious or the dubious.
 Specific security disclosure details are discussed below.
 The mechanisms described offer a convenient way for tools to remotely execute tasks outside the Galaxy job execution environment in suitably private environments such as this Appliance.
-This may open up interesting uses for Galaxy on the desktop using GPU or other local resources.
+This may open up interesting uses for Galaxy on the desktop with specialised tools accessing GPU or other local resources.

 ## Tutorial and documentation